Mastercamp-2024-Team-5/Pari-ci/README.md

 # Citymapper

 Citymapper is an application designed to optimize travel times within the Parisian transport network.
-This project focuses on reducing CO2 emissions by providing the most efficient routes for users, leveraging advanced algorithms and modern web technologies.
+By optimizing travel times, the application helps reduce the carbon footprint associated with daily commutes.

 ## TODO